 Support groups allow members to take on a role in inspiring changes in other group members.
 In such groups, participants examine common excuses that can lead to bad habits.
 Another type of group addiction therapy involves a cognitive-behavioral group.
 In such groups, a leader helps members avoid negative thoughts that can lead to poor outcomes.
 Instead, this group therapy stresses healthy habits that reinforce strategies to remain sober.

-Psychoeducational groups focus on teaching members about substance abuse and the accompanying effects on their bodies.
+Psychoeducational groups focus on teaching members about substance abuse and its accompanying effects on their bodies.
 The skill development group therapy emphasizes essential skill development to kick any addiction.
 The last type of group therapy is psychotherapy, which explores members’ past relationships and situations to avoid such reoccurrence.

 These different types of group therapy programs are employed at different stages in the addiction process.
 For instance, skill development, cognitive-behavioral, and psychoeducational groups are crucial in the initial stages, while support groups are implemented after the initial rehabilitation stages.